 Multnomah County News

-Most Multnomah County services will be unavailable on July 3, and/or July 4 in observance of Independence Day.
+Please note that many County services will be unavailable on Monday, May 31 in observance of Memorial Day.

 Along with some 50 businesses who donated time and work, more than 120 volunteers — including members from the grassroots St. Johns Welcomes the Village Coalition — provided 2,500 hours of service.

 Unlike other parts of the criminal legal system, Multnomah County's Victim and Survivor Services Unit is led by survivors of domestic violence, trauma informed and centers the needs of victims.

 All of the adults in custody who tested positive have either mild or no symptoms.
 There have been no hospitalizations and no deaths.

 The Board of Commissioners proclaimed May 16 - 22 as National Public Works Week and thanked county employees that maintain buildings, roads and bridges for their heroic efforts in 2020-2021.

 Local elections are important and count tremendously in the decision-making that shapes the future of our communities.